cisagov/manage.get.gov/docs/architecture/decisions/0025-caching.md

 Caching static resources should pose little risk to our application's functionality.
 Currently, every static resource from /public/... is hitting our Django application inside of Cloud.gov.
 We already use a Django plugin called whitenoise that can do hash-based linking to static assets so that they can be cached forever by Cloudfront.
 (If the content changes, then the hash changes, then it results in a different filename.)

-See ticket [#1371](https://github.com/cisagov/manage.get.gov/issues/1371)for more information.
+See ticket [#1371](https://github.com/cisagov/manage.get.gov/issues/1371) for more information.

 **Option 2:** Leave things as-is (we had some discussion on whether or not caching static pages will make enough of a difference to be worth the effort)